dfelski/axon-mongodb-example/README.md

-# Axon mongoDB example
+# Axon MongoDB example

-Simple Axon Framework setup to use mongoDB as event store and serializing events as JSON.
+Simple Axon Framework setup to use MongoDB as event store and serializing events as JSON.

-Commands and queries are dispatched directly using `SimpleCommandBus` and `SimpleQueryBus`.
-See [MyAxonConfiguration](src/main/java/org/example/MyAxonConfiguration.java) for configuration details.

-The events are also dispatched directly using `SimpleEventBus`.
-Therefor the dependency to `axon-server-connector` is excluded.

-Start the application with `./gradlew bootRun and test it using curl -X PUT localhost:8080` to add data and curl `localhost:8080` to retrieve the amount of it.
+Start the application with `doocker-compose up` and test it using `curl -X PUT localhost:8080` to add data and `curl localhost:8080` to retrieve the amount of it.

+You can use the [mongo-express](https://github.com/mongo-express/mongo-express] instance running on `localhost:8081` to check the stored events.